-When can you see whales in Los Angeles?
+What is the best time to see whales in Los Angeles?

 “Whale season” is almost year-round on the California coast because we see a series of staggered whale migrations in this area.
-Our proximity to the Channel Islands National Marine Sanctuary allows us to predict the presence of gray whales, blue whales, and humpbacks, among others.
+L.A.’s proximity to the Channel Islands National Marine Sanctuary allows us to predict the presence of gray whales, blue whales, and humpbacks, among others.
 Here’s a breakdown according to Whale Alert West Coast.

 Winter/spring: Gray whales